brtuynk/demoapp/README.md

 ### Preparing Jenkins Environment for the CI/CD pipeline

 * Jenkins installed to the server separately.
-The port 8081 is used as public access: http://40.68.140.105:8081/ uname:admin pwd:admin
+The port 8080 is used as public access: http://15.160.84.65:8080 uname:admin pwd:vodafone
 * The required plugins are installed: Kubernetes, Git, etc.
 * New pipeline created and the project's GitHub repo hooked with the git push actions for triggering pipeline automatically.